logzio/documentation/docs/user-guide/data-hub/sampling-rules.md

 To create Sampling rules, click the **New rule** button at the top right corner.

 Next, choose the services to which you'd like to apply this rule.
-To manually add your services, check the **These services** option and select the relevant services from the drop down menu.
+To manually add your services, check the **These services** option and select the relevant services from the dropdown menu.

 Finally, choose the sampling action.
 Each rule can only have one of the following actions: